Peter Plagens: Life and career

 Plagens was born in Dayton, Ohio in 1941 and grew up in Los Angeles.
 He attended the University of Southern California, where he majored in painting (BFA, 1962) and drew cartoons for the Daily Trojan.
 He left USC an abstract painter, influenced by Hans Hofmann, Willem de Kooning, Richard Diebenkorn and Elmer Bischoff, which set him at odds with the somewhat conservative painting faculty at Syracuse University (MFA, 1964) where he did his graduate studies.
 He moved back to California in 1965 and took an Assistant Curator position at the Long Beach Museum of Art; soon after, he approached Artforum editor Phil Leider for work as a reviewer—at five dollars per review—in order to keep up with the Los Angeles art scene.
 In 1966, Plagens accepted a teaching position at the University of Texas, remaining until 1969, when he accepted a position at California State University, Northridge.
 He taught there until 1978, and at the University of California, Berkeley (1972), the University of Southern California (1978–80), and the University of North Carolina (1980–4), where he also chaired the art department.

-During his time at Cal State, Plagens shared a 3,000-square-foot studio with painter Walter Gabrielson on the same block in Pasadena as artist Bruce Nauman's; in 1975, he appeared in Nauman's short film Pursuit.Knight, Christopher.
-"What Is an Artist?
-Peter Plagens's 'Bruce Nauman' Illuminates,'" Los Angeles Times, June 7, 2014.
-Retrieved January 21, 2018.
+During his time at Cal State, Plagens shared a 3,000-square-foot studio with painter Walter Gabrielson on the same block in Pasadena as artist Bruce Nauman's; in 1975, he appeared in Nauman's short film Pursuit.
 Plagens began exhibiting professionally in 1967, and was featured in the 1971 LACMA show, "24 Young Los Angeles Artists" and the 1972 Whitney Biennial.
-He has shown at Nancy Hoffman Gallery in New York since 1975, and showed regularly at the Jan Baum Gallery in Los Angeles (1977–1992) and Jan Cicero Gallery in Chicago (1986–98).Muchnic, Suzanne.
-Review Peter Plagens exhibition at Jan Baum Gallery, The Los Angeles Times, November 18, 1977.Bucholz, Barbara.
-"The Art of Peter Plagens," Chicago Tribune, May 1, 1998.
-Retrieved January 18, 2018.
-His 2004 retrospective at USC traveled to Columbia College Chicago and the Butler Institute of American Art in Akron.Wachunas, Tom.
-Review, Dialogue, September–October 1996.
+He has shown at Nancy Hoffman Gallery in New York since 1975, and showed regularly at the Jan Baum Gallery in Los Angeles (1977–1992) and Jan Cicero Gallery in Chicago (1986–98).
+His 2004 retrospective at USC traveled to Columbia College Chicago and the Butler Institute of American Art in Akron.
 Plagens married the painter, Laurie Fendrich, in 1981.
 They moved to New York City in 1985 where they continue to reside, while also maintaining a studio outside the city.